pwtail/vinyl_prev/README.md

 **Sync and async**

 *vinyl* provides both sync and async API, which reflect each other 100%.
-To use the sync version, all you have to do is set the respective flag:
+To use the sync version, all you have to do is to set the respective flag:

 ```python
 from vinyl import set_async; set_async(False)